 The benefit of in-home care includes cost, preserving the person’s dignity, and allowing them to keep some sense of freedom that they may not feel in a facility.
-You can also look at community services like adult day care, meal delivery, and classes and programs that provide respite to you or whomever is caring for the person.
+You can also look at community services like adult day care, meal delivery, and classes and programs that provide respite to you or whoever is caring for the person.

-Bottom Line: You don’t have to go from caring for the person on your own to a long term care facility.
+Bottom line: You don’t have to go from caring for the person on your own to a long-term care facility.
 There are steps in between.

 How to Choose a Long-Term Care Facility

 Now that you’ve determined that a facility is best for the person, how do you choose?
-There are plenty of horror stories of seniors being mistreated so picking one requires careful consideration.
+There are plenty of horror stories of seniors being mistreated so picking one requires careful consideration:

 As part of the tour, look closely at the resident’s rooms and common areas.
 Are those clean?
-Even more import, are the residents clean and well-groomed?
+Even more important, are the residents clean and well-groomed?
 If residents are still in their pajamas in the middle of the afternoon, that’s a potential red flag.